What Does A Gas Fitter Do?

 Lastly, a gas fitter must be accredited with a White Card to work on construction sites.
 So, even if you’ve been extremely handy since birth, the law mandates official certification and licensing to become a gas fitter.

-A gas fitter’s most important job is connecting your home to gas lines.
-Gas lines ensure that your household has sufficient gas systems for cooking, warming water, temperature control, etc.
+A gas fitter’s most crucial job is connecting your home to gas lines.
+Gas lines ensure your household has sufficient gas systems for cooking, warming water, temperature control, etc.

 We advise you to get your gas connections checked by a gas fitter at least once a year.
-Even if there are no faults and damages, gas leaks are not usually detectable.
-However, watch out for some tell-tale signs like gas odour, dead indoor plants, bubbling near gas pipes, etc.
+Even with no faults and damages, gas leaks are not usually detectable.
+However, watch out for tell-tale signs like gas odour, dead indoor plants, bubbling near gas pipes, etc.

 A gas fitter’s responsibility is to ensure that your appliances are functioning well to prevent gas-related accidents.
 They must check if the appliances are correctly connected to the gas line, reducing the chances of gas leaks.